Sealdah railway station: History

-Sealdah railway station was started in 1869.
-Before 1978, there was a tram terminus at Sealdah station.
+The tram terminus was located at Sealdah Station before the year 1981 from where the concept of horse tram carriage started.
+There was a tram terminus at Sealdah station.
 Trams departed from here towards Rajabazar, Howrah Station, Calcutta High Court, Dalhousie Square, Park Circus and Dharmatala.
 The first horse tram service of Kolkata was also started from Sealdah to Armenian Ghat, following the current route 14 & 16 between Lebutala & Dalhousie Square.
-The Sealdah–Lebutala & Dalhousie Square–Armenian Ghat (later extended to High Court) stretch is now closed.
-That terminus was demolished in 1978 also with the Sealdah–Lebutala tram track stretched through Boubazar Street for construction of the Sealdah flyover.
-Now tram services between Rajabazar–Esplanade, Park Circus–Burrabazar and other services pass through Sealdah.
-Currently, a car parking exists in place of the old tram terminus.
+The Sealdah–Lebutala section was closed in 1981 & Dalhousie Square–Armenian Ghat (later extended to High Court) stretchwas closed in 1995.
+That terminus was demolished in 1981 also with the Sealdah–Lebutala tram track stretched through Boubazar Street for construction of the Sealdah flyover.
+Later tram services between Rajabazar–Esplanade and Park Circus–Burrabazar and other services pass through Sealdah were completely closed in 2019 due to excuse of damaging the flyover.
+Currently, the rounded entrance building of Sealdah metro station exists in place of the old tram terminus.